 Stanley British Primary School is a private middle school in Denver.
 The principal of Stanley British Primary School is Tim Barrier.
-426 students attend Stanley British Primary School and identify primarily as Multiracial; White, non-Hispanic; and Asian/Pacific Islander.
+426 children attend Stanley British Primary School and identify as Multiracial; Asian/Pacific Islander; and White, non-Hispanic.
 The student to teacher ratio at Stanley British Primary School is 11:1.
-Denver Green School is one of the nearest middle schools.
+The Logan School for Creative Learning is one of the nearest middle schools.

 - Ceramics sculpture